 I was shot out of my memories by the intercom.

 "Crystal Lily Breeze, report to the training area immediately.
 I repeat: Crystal Lily Breeze, report to the training area!" the loudspeaker boomed into my ear.
 Reluctantly, I walked the long walk to the training area.

 The security was tight around here since four female hybrids escaped one night.
 I wished I could have escaped with them too.
 I hoped for the best for those four girls, since I was not sure if they were still alive.

 I stepped onto the training area and took my battle stance, expecting a battle.
 I knew a quote which had proved true over my lifetime.
 "Hope for the best, expect the worst.
-Life is a play, we're unrehearsed," was the last thought from me before I faced an Umbreon.
+Life is a play, we're unrehearsed," was my last thought before I faced an Umbreon.

 "Let the slaughter begin," I thought as I saw the Umbreon lunge towards me.

 I was going to train in Battle Room 4 and I pushed the door open apprehensively, wondering what I was going to face.
 In the past, I'd had to take on some pretty powerful Pokemon, including a Tyranitar which knocked me out with a Hyper Beam.
 And, if you got hurt in this place, you only got a cursory glance at the "medical facility", along with a few doses of Potion - if you were lucky.
 So I always dreaded being calling to the training area, fearing that I might have to face an opponent I couldn't possibly handle.